zhukovdm/smartwalk-docs/content/adm.md

-# Administrator guide
+# Administrator's guide

-[**Data preparation**](#data-preparation) provides a step-by-step procedure of how to integrate data from *six* different sources and prepare it for running SmartWalk.
+[**Data preparation**](#data-preparation) provides a step-by-step procedure on how to integrate data from *six* different sources and prepare it for running SmartWalk.

-Once data are ready, read [**Running the app**](#running-the-app) to learn how to get the application up and running in development and production settings.
+Once data is ready, read [**Running the app**](#running-the-app) to learn how to get the application up and running in development and production settings.

-If something is broken or not working as expected, you might find [**Troubleshooting**](#troubleshooting) helpful before searching for a solution on the Web.
+If something is not working as expected, you might find [**Troubleshooting**](#troubleshooting) helpful before searching for a solution on the Web.

 ## Prerequisites

+We assume that the application will run on Unix-like environments, such as Linux or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

+**ADVICE:** SmartWalk is essentially multiplatform.
+The only real limitation is having a platform supported by [Docker](https://docs.docker.com/engine/faq/#does-docker-run-on-linux-macos-and-windows).
+However, Unix utilities simplify certain aspects of system maintenance.

-Ensure that the following programs are installed on the target system:
+Please ensure that the following programs are installed on the target system:

 - `bash`
 - `docker`